oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab3-design-the-skill/design-the-skill.md

 5. Click the +Create button.

 ### Create the Unresolved intent:
-The unresolved intent in a skill handles messages outside of the domain that a skill is designed to process.
-For this you usually map a dialog flow state to the *unresolvedIntent* action transition to inform the user that the skill could not handle the request.
+The unresolved intent in a skill handles messages outside of the domain that the skill is designed to process.
+For this, you usually map a dialog flow state to the *unresolvedIntent* action transition to inform the user that the skill could not handle the request.

 1. Click the + Intent button.
 2. Next to the Conversation Name field, click the Edit button, and enter *Unresolved Intent*.
 3. In the Name field, type *unresolvedIntent*.
-4. Select and copy all of the example sentences below to your clipboard and paste in the *Advance Input Mode* section under Examples
+4. Select and copy all of the example sentences below to your clipboard and paste them into the *Advance Input Mode* section under Examples

     ```
     <copy>